Yawning - excessive

 Follow the treatment for the underlying cause.

-- The yawning is associated with excessive daytime sleepiness.
+- The yawning is associated with being very sleepy in the daytime.

 - When did the excessive yawning begin?